akashbettad1/holidayservice/README.md

 o	The application will be available at http://localhost:8080.

 **API Documentation**
-1. Get the Last 3 Holidays for a Country
+1. **Get the Last 3 Holidays for a Country**
-•	Endpoint: GET /holidays/{countryCode}
+   1. Endpoint: GET /holidays/{countryCode}
-•	Description: Retrieves the last 3 holidays for the given country.
+   2. Description: Retrieves the last 3 holidays for the given country.
-•	Example Request:
+   3. Example Request: GET **api/holidays/NL**
-GET api/holidays/NL
-•	Example Response:
+   4. Example Response:
 [[
     {
         "date": "2025-01-01",